aristanetworks/avd/ansible_collections/arista/avd/roles/dhcp_provisioner/README.md

 **dhcp_provisioner** is a role to build a DHCP configuration file to support Zero Touch Provisioning with Arista EOS devices.

-### Known limitations

-- Only generate configuration for isc-dhcpd server
-- No interaction with DHCP server to not break existing configuration
+!!! tip
+    Role supports 2 modes: `offline` and `online`.
+Offline mode let you generate a configuration you can apply on your DHCP server after carrefully review it.
+Online mode shall be limited to testing and lab.

 ## Role requirements